 - Use General Knowledge as a Weapon:

-Keeping the focus on topics like Current events, banking awareness, political news, economic news and sports on a daily basis for at least last 3 months.
+Keeping the focus on topics like Current Affairs and events, banking awareness, political news, economic news and sports on a daily basis for at least last 3 months.
 This will improve your command over this section and help you in scoring high marks in this section of the Bank PO exam.

 To explore SBI PO Recruitment, check at the linked article.